-While you don’t need 3,200 megapixels to create an amazing image, it’s important to consider what you would need to optimize photo size for different situations.
+While you don’t need 3,200 megapixels to create a fantastic image, it’s important to consider what you would need to optimize photo size for different situations.
 Resizing images is a simple process, but one small mistake can drop quality drastically.

-If you’re curious about picking image size and the 7 most important factors to keep in mind for resized images, consider reading ahead.
+If you’re curious about picking image size and the 7 most important factors to remember for resized images, consider reading ahead.

 Aspect ratio refers to the width and height of an image.
 This is essential when choosing the screen or print used for displaying the image.
 If a screen, for example, can’t match an image’s aspect ratio, you have to crop the original image to fit it properly, lest you reduce its overall quality.
 If you must resize an image, consider using a picture resizer for better accuracy.